jbottum/t5pat/langchain_markdown20.md

 Question: Counterfactual Reasoning: If I had studied harder, would I have passed the exam?
 What would have happened if Thomas Edison hadn't invented the light bulb
 Answer: I would have passed the exam.
 ```
 This question tests counterfactual reasoning.
-The model's answer is correct.
+The model's answer is correct (on studying) and ignores the question about the light blub.

 As you can see, the model's performance can vary depending on the question type.
 This is to be expected.